telerik/reporting-docs/styling/rendering-and-paging/design-considerations-for-report-rendering/excel-rendering-design-considerations.md

 }
 </style>

-# Design Considerations for the Excel Rendering format
+# Design Considerations for the Excel Rendering

 __Telerik Reporting__ produces Excel files in: